zcmander/ytmusicquiz/README.md

 This repository contains the backend application: Admin UI and Game Master UI.
 The application is written in [Python][python] using [Django-framework][django].

 The communication between [the Dashboard application][repo_ytmusicquiz_dashboard] and the backend application uses WebSocket protocol.
-The application uses [Django Channels][django_channels]-framework to provide an easy abstraction layer and [Redis][redis] as temporary backend storage for this communication.
+The application uses [Django Channels][django_channels]-framework to provide an easy abstraction layer using [Redis][redis] as a temporary backend storage and communication channel.

 ![Architecture](docs/architecture.png)